-Thousands of car accidents happen every day on the streets of New York.
+Thousands of car accidents happen every day on the streets of Manhattan, New York City and New York in general.
 Being involved in a car accident can definitely be a traumatic experience.
 Our firm knows how difficult your life can become after a car accident.

 Nineteen (19) people died in 167,686 NYC motor vehicle accidents in January 2019.
 More than half of the fatalities were pedestrians.
 Three (3) of the fatalities were cyclists, Three (3) were passengers and Three (3) others died behind the wheel.
 For the third consecutive year, New York City auto accident injuries in January stayed above 4,000.
 4,347 people were injured in motor vehicle accidents in New York City in January compared to 5,361 in December 2017 and respectively 4,351, 4,383, 3,624, 3,449, 3,899 and 3,993 in January 2018, 2017, 2016, 2015, 2014 and 2013.
 Half of NYC fatal pedestrian accidents occur on 7% or 424 miles of the city’s streets.

-Each and every day we hear the sounds of a honking horn, the screeching of tires and erratic driving on the streets and roads of New York city and the outer boroughs.
-Unfortunately as outlined above, the statistics are astounding when it comes to the sheer numbers of car accidents that occur every day.
-From fender benders to car wrecks, the NYPD, the FDNY and EMS ambulances are called to the scenes of car accidents each and every day.
+Each and every day we hear the sounds of a honking horn, the screeching of tires and erratic driving on the streets and roads of New York City, Manhattan, New York.
+Unfortunately, as outlined above, the statistics are astounding when it comes to the sheer number of car accidents that occur every day.
+From fender benders to car wrecks, the NYPD, FDNY, and EMS ambulances are called to the scenes of car accidents each and every day.

-New York follows a no-fault insurance system.
+Manhattan, New York, New York Cities outer boroughs and New York in general follow a no-fault insurance system.
 In the event of a car accident, you will receive coverage for all medical treatment and partial payment for lost time from work from your own insurance company irrespective of who is at fault for your accident.
 One of the main benefits of this no-fault system is that you don’t have to prove the other driver or drivers were negligent to collect benefits.
 The system provides that in general you have a pool of $50,000 to cover all medical expenses and lost earnings as it relates to your accident.

 In addition, where you have sustained what the Law in New York defines as a “serious injury” you are entitled to bring a claim against the offending vehicle(s) for injuries that you have suffered.
 What is a serious injury?
 In New York, a “serious injury” includes: